 Coffee houses abound in Greece.
 Although many coffee chains have invaded the land, local cafés aren’t suffering.
 There are two types of local cafés.
 One is called a kafeneio, which has been in existence for centuries.
 The oldest café in Greece is over 200 years old and is still serving locals.
 A kafeneio typically attracts coffee lovers over the age of 35 and is often filled with older gentlemen chatting, debating, and playing cards.
-The other, more modern café is called a kafeteria and is popular with the younger crowd.
+The more modern café is called a kafeteria and is popular with the younger crowd.
 These cafés turn into bars at night.

 Grecian coffee customs are intriguing and feature a little bit of mysticism.
 Part of the Greek coffee experience involves tasseography, which consists of reading coffee grounds for fortune-telling.
 Upon consumption, there are coffee grounds left in the cup.
 The cup is swirled, turned upside down to allow the grounds to slide out, and then turned right side up, leaving shapes and patterns behind.
 The in-depth symbology of the shapes and patterns left in the cup are interpreted to tell what lies ahead.

 If you’ve ever heard the phrase “pouring one out,” the Grecians do this too.
 Before drinking a coffee, a little is poured on the ground in honor of someone who’s passed.
 This tradition dates back to Ancient Greece, long before it was part of a song that made it popular in American society.
 Back then, it was custom to pour a little liquid out to honor Olympian gods, and the deceased were honored with wine.
 This particular custom is popular in countries all over the world.